Letting Your Property – Leytonstone, Leyton, Wanstead and Surrounding Areas

 - Prepare a comprehensive inventory and schedule of condition, with photographic evidence

-- Ensure the property has adequate smoke alarms and carbon monoxide detectors, tested and in working order
+- Ensure the property has adequate smoke alarms and carbon monoxide detectors, tested and in working order as per the regulations

 - Register and protect the tenant’s deposit within the required timescale and ensure the prescribed information is issued in full